Textualize/textual/docs/guide/widgets.md

 ### Render Line method

 To build a widget with the line API, implement a `render_line` method rather than a `render` method.
 The `render_line` method takes a single integer argument `y` which is an offset from the top of the widget, and should return a [Strip][textual.strip.Strip] object containing that line's content.
-Textual will call this method as required to to get content for every row of characters in the widget.
+Textual will call this method as required to get content for every row of characters in the widget.

 <div class="excalidraw">
 --8<-- "docs/images/render_line.excalidraw.svg"